 The big problem here is that antidepressants have a lot of adverse side-effects.
 Changes in weight, sleep, emotions, are just some of the reasons why patients stop using them.

 Is this why people who suffer from depression tend to use cannabis more?
 What happens when we mix antidepressants with cannabis?

 Research and anecdotal evidence on mixing weed with antidepressants

-When it comes to mixing marijuana and antidepressants, we can conclude more from the testimonies of patients and doctors that we can from the existing academic research and clinical trials.
+When it comes to mixing marijuana and antidepressants, we can conclude more from the testimonies of patients and their doctors than we can from the existing academic research and clinical trials.
 Sadly, academic and clinical databases have just a few reports on this topic.

 Researchers from the Division of Child and Adolescent Psychiatry at the University of Connecticut Health Center made a review of published reports on cannabis and antidepressants interaction.
 As they pointed out, there have been only a few cases reported on adverse effects as a result of mixing cannabis and antidepressant drugs.
 (2)